ubergeek77/Lemmy-Easy-Deploy/.github/ISSUE_TEMPLATE/issue_report.md

 ---

-**Did you check the [Troubleshooting section](https://github.com/ubergeek77/Lemmy-Easy-Deploy/blob/main/TROUBLESHOOTING.md) for your issue first?**
+**Did you check the [FAQ & Troubleshooting section](https://github.com/ubergeek77/Lemmy-Easy-Deploy/blob/main/TROUBLESHOOTING.md) for answers to common questions and issues?**
 > Yes/No

 **Describe the issue**